Child labour in the diamond industry: India

 In 2005, an India-based management consultancy firm, A. F. Ferguson & Co., commissioned a study titled Child Labour from the Gem and Jewellery Industry "to spread awareness about child labour among the people connected with the industry".
 They studied 663 manufacturing units at 21 different locations in Gujarat, Maharashtra, Rajasthan, West Bengal and Tamil Nadu, as an initiative of the Gem & Jewelry Export Promotion Council.
 On 12 February, the study was presented at a seminar held by the GJEPC and the Surat Diamond Association, in Surat, India.
 The report argued that the use of child labour in India's diamond processing industry has been reduced from 0.55% in 1998 to 0.31% in 2005, "while for the synthetic stone industry it is estimated to be two-thirds less".

 GJEPC chairman Bakul Mehta claimed that, "some 500 diamond factory owners took an oath in the city of Palanpur, Gujarat, (home town of leading Gujarati diamond merchants) not to employ children in their factories.
 Similarly, in Surat, 200 factory owners took the oath," and that GJEPC "remain committed to eradicating child labour from the Indian diamond industry".
 He argued that "...the gem and jewelry industry cannot even think of employing children, not only for moral reasons, but that a child could be injured while polishing or cutting the diamonds."

+A 2009 study compared respiratory health issues in over 500 child laborers within the gem polishing industry in Jaipur, India to a similar number of children who had never worked.
+This study also considered sex, duration of work per day, work experience, and split each group into two age groups.
+The results showed that, with statistical significance, child laborers in this industry were at higher risk for tuberculosis, and hilar gland enlargement and calcification due to mycobacterial origin.
+These factors contribute to a higher mortality rate compared to the control group of children who had never worked.

+The results of this study also showed that girls were more prevalent in the workforce compared to boys.
+Statistical analysis showed a significant difference in “respiratory morbid conditions” between the sexes.
+However, this is more likely due to higher rates of medical neglect, rather than physical differences between the sexes.
+Those in the higher age group (above the age of 14) also showed a higher risk for respiratory issues.